Singapore Rental Laws: Pro-landlord, Neutral or Pro-tenant?

 Deposits

-The tenants usually pay a security deposit of one month's rent for every year of lease.
+The tenants usually pay a security deposit of one month's rent for every year of the lease.
 The security deposit is returned without interest.
-However, some corporate landlords demand three months' rent for a two year lease.
+However, some corporate landlords demand three months' rent for a two-year lease.
 One month's advance rental is also required.

 Each tenant must be rented the flat or bedroom for a minimum period of six months per application.
 Short-term rentals are strictly prohibited, as they can disrupt the residential environment and raise security concerns for other residents.